-2. ISD Conclusion

-SCE can reasonably tender a draft and the second of The draft GIA should be executed and/or filed at FERC no later than and will include the earliest ISD and COD as identified in Table L.1.

-The ISO will perform its and TPD allocation11 (due Any changes in scope, cost, or schedule requirements that come out of ISO's Annual Reassessment and if applicable, which will be used to revise the draft GIA (if under negotiation) or amend the GIA if applicable, which will be used to revise the draft GIA (if under negotiation) or amend the GIA (if already executed).

-M. TIMING OF FULL CAPACITY DELIVERABILITY STATUS, INTERIM DELIVERABILITY STATUS, AREA CONSTRAINTS, AND OPERATIONAL INFORMATION
+2. ISD Conclusion SCE can reasonably tender a draft GIA by The draft GIA should be executed and/or filed at FERC no later than and will include the earliest ISD and COD as identified in Table L.1.
+The ISO will perform its Annual Reassessment and TPD allocation 12 (Any changes in scope, cost, or schedule requirements that come out of ISO's Annual Reassessment and if applicable, which will be used to revise the draft GIA (if under negotiation) or amend the GIA (if already executed).
+TII MING OF FULL CAPACITY DELIVERABILITY STATUS INTERIM

-The Generating Facility would be granted its requested FCDS only if the Generating Facility receives TPD allocation in the forthcoming TPD Allocation Study Process.
-Furthermore, timing of obtaining the requested FCDS is dependent on the completion of DNUs identified below in this report, which may be updated in any subsequent annual reassessment.
+M. TIMING OF FULL CAPACITY DELIVERABILITY STATUS, INTERIM DELIVERABILITY STATUS, AREA CONSTRAINTS, AND OPERATIONAL INFORMATION requested FCDS is dependent on the completion of DNUs identified below in this report, which may be updated in any subsequent annual reassessment.
 Until such time that these DNUs are completed and placed in-service, the Generating Facility may be granted Interim Deliverability Status based on annual system availability.
 The sections below provide a discussion of the timing of FCDS, Interim Deliverability Status, Area Constraints, and Operational Information.